lvcabral/brs-engine/docs/run-as-cli.md

 #### Notes

 * If the app has `ifDraw2D` screens, the app will run but nothing is displayed, unless you use the `--ascii` parameter (see below).
-* As the `node-canvas` package still can't run in a NodeJS worker thread, the apps with `ifDraw2D` can't use the `--worker` option.
+* As the CLI will run on a single thread, if you need to control the app you will have to enable the `--ecp` option (see below).

 ### Showing Screen as ASCII Art on the Terminal